The Con Hogan Award

 Deadlines and Notifications

-Nominations for the 2021 award must be submitted by 5:00 p.m. on Thursday, June 24, 2021.
-More information about the nomination process will be available in early May.
+Nominations for the 2022 award must be submitted by 5:00 p.m. on Thursday, June 23, 2022.
+An announcement will be made in spring 2022 when the nomination period opens.

 All nominations must be submitted online through the Vermont Community Foundation’s Online Grants Manager.
 Please create your account using the name and contact information of the nominator.
 You will need to enter your first and last name in the Organization field and 00-0000000 in the tax ID field.
 Your nominee’s information will be entered in the online nomination form, which is accessed via the "Apply" link after creating and logging into your account.

 To preview a pdf of the online form questions, click here.

 Nominations will not be accepted by email or mail.